pricklygorse/Interactive-Image-Background-Remover/README.md

 Running the script from the command line with multiple images specified will load the images one after another for assisted batch usage.

 # Usage

+## Running

+`pip install` any missing packages, copy the background removal models you want to use into the Models folder (see model links below) then run `python backgroundremoval.py`.
+Any images supplied as arguments will be opened sequentially so you can work on the images in a batch.

 ## Mouse